-- Earlybird entries (prior to the 31st of August) shall be rewarded with a double ticket, meaning that if you catch a fish you will receive two entries into the Top 5 Barrel Draw (only one fish required).
+- Earlybird entries (prior to the 30 September) shall be rewarded with a double ticket, meaning that if you catch a fish you will receive two entries into the Top 5 Barrel Draw (only one fish required).

-- All participants in the 2020 Stabicraft Southern Te Anau Manapouri Fishing Classic shall have a current fishing licence.
+- All participants in the 2021 Stabicraft Te Anau Manapouri Fishing Classic shall have a current fishing licence.
 NOTE: Available online at Fish & Game (www.fishandgame.org.nz)

 - No fish taken from the “Take a Kid Fishing” competition shall be eligible for any prizes in the Te Anau Manapouri Fishing Classic competition.